Murder of Pamela Werner: Werner's investigation

-Werner remained in Peking despite the occupation, continuing to live in his siheyuan even as many of the city's other foreigners clustered in the Legation Quarter, save the stateless Russian Whites, on the advice of their governments who said they would not be safe outside it.
+Werner remained in Beijing despite the occupation, continuing to live in his siheyuan even as many of the city's other foreigners clustered in the Legation Quarter, save the stateless Russian Whites, on the advice of their governments who said they would not be safe outside it.
 His research activities curtailed by the occupation, he devoted his energies to persuading the Foreign Office to reopen the case.
 He supplemented his requests with information he had obtained on his own, using his still-considerable financial resources.
-They were considerably helpful in a city where both inflation and unemployment had risen sharply as a result of the occupation, and he found many people willing to share information with him, including some former Peking police officers whom the Japanese had let go from the force as politically unreliable.
+They were considerably helpful in a city where both inflation and unemployment had risen sharply as a result of the occupation, and he found many people willing to share information with him, including some former Beijing police officers whom the Japanese had let go from the force as politically unreliable.

-Werner's investigation increasingly led him to the brothel at 28 Chuanban; its owners had apparently closed it the day after the murder and left Peking for Tientsin or Shanghai.
-Likewise, Pinfold, following his arrest, had gone to Tientsin and asked a friend for help hiring a lawyer; the Canadian had also asked if Prentice had been arrested yet.
+Werner's investigation increasingly led him to the brothel at 28 Chuanban; its owners had apparently closed it the day after the murder and left Beijing for Tianjin or Shanghai.
+Likewise, Pinfold, following his arrest, had gone to Tianjin and asked a friend for help hiring a lawyer; the Canadian had also asked if Prentice had been arrested yet.
 Werner also had in his possession a receipt from Prentice for straightening some of Pamela's rear teeth about five weeks before the murder, orthodontic work so minor it would not have been noted as recent, and perhaps not at all, by the pathologists.
 This contradicted Prentice's assertion to Dennis that he had never treated Pamela.

 Werner's agents eventually led him to the rickshaw puller who had briefly been held the day after the body was discovered.
 He told Werner a different story of how the blood got on his vehicle's cushion than what Han had told Dennis.
 He, too, had visited 28 Chuanban late that night, where he had picked up two men and a young European woman wrapped in a white sheet who seemed to him to have trouble moving on her own.
 It had been her blood on his cushion; Han's account of an unrelated fight was untrue.
 Werner tried on that basis to persuade the British diplomats to reopen the case, even taking the man with him on one visit, but they felt that the puller was not a credible witness.

-After repeated requests, the Peking police returned Pamela's clothes and effects to her father.
+After repeated requests, the Beijing police returned Pamela's clothes and effects to her father.
 He learned that many of them had not been checked for fingerprints nor properly preserved, leaving them useless as evidence.
-But in Pamela's diary he learned that during summer 1936 she had gone on a weekend visit to the Western Hills with Gorman and his family, where he had apparently made a sexual overture to her that she rebuffed.
+But in Pamela's diary, he learned that during the summer of 1936, she had gone on a weekend visit to the Western Hills with Gorman and his family, where he had apparently made a sexual overture to her that she rebuffed.
 That suggested to Werner another connection to Prentice, and a possible motive for the killing.